coil-kt/coil/docs/image_loaders.md

 !!!
 Note
     Use the `io.coil-kt:coil-base` artifact if you are using dependency injection.

+## Shutdown

+When you're done with an `ImageLoader` you should call `ImageLoader.shutdown()`.
+This releases all resources and observers used by the image loader and stops any new requests from being executed.
+Failure to call `ImageLoader.shutdown()` can leak the observers used internally.

 ## Testing

 `ImageLoader` is an interface, which you can replace with a fake implementation.